 |Surigao del Sur||Bislig City Tandag City||Barobo Carrascal||15 municipalities|

-A regional center has a population size of >200,000, and functions as the market and service center with direct links to other areas in the country through land, air, and sea transport channels.
+A regional center has a population size of >200,000, and functions as the market and service center with direct links to other areas in the country through the land, air, and sea transport channels.
 Butuan City, being the regional capital, is identified as the main regional center that serves as the major trading, processing, commercial and service center of the region and show window of history and culture in Mindanao.

 On the other hand, Surigao City, which serves as an entry and exit of Caraga Region to Visayas and Luzon through the Lipata roll on-roll off (RORO) port, functions as the commercial trading center in the north-eastern seaboard and the major processing center for minerals and fishery.